 If your Yorkie is diagnosed with ear mites, your veterinarian will recommend an insecticidal product to kill off the existing adult mites.
 There are also over-the-counter treatments, such as Eradimite, that could solve the issue.

 Ear mite treatments are not typically successful at eradicating mite eggs and larvae, so you’ll need to continue the treatment for as long as required (and as directed) to kill off new hatchlings before they have a chance to reproduce.

-Treatments should usually come after a thorough ear-cleaning since your dog will likely have a buildup of gunk due to the infestation.
-If your pup has also formed another type of ear infection on top of the mite infestation, that may need to be addressed with a separate treatment.
+Treatments should usually come after a thorough cleaning of your Yorkie’s ears since your dog will likely have a buildup of gunk due to the infestation.
+If your pup has also formed another type of ear infection on top of the mite infestation, such as leather ear, that may need to be addressed with a separate treatment.